MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/faqs-rms.md

 ## What's the difference between a user protecting an email with Do Not Forward and a template that doesn't include the Forward right?

-Despite its name and appearance, **Do Not Forward** is neither the opposite of the Forward right, or a template.
+Despite its name and appearance, **Do Not Forward** is not the opposite of the Forward right, or a template.
 It is actually a set of rights that include restricting copying, printing, and saving attachments, in addition to restricting the forwarding of emails.
 The rights are dynamically applied to users via the chosen recipients, and not statically assigned by the administrator.
 For more information, see the [Do Not Forward option for emails](../deploy-use/configure-usage-rights.md#do-not-forward-option-for-emails) section in [Configuring usage rights for Azure Rights Management](../deploy-use/configure-usage-rights.md).

 [!INCLUDE[Commenting house rules](../includes/houserules.md)]